6. Contamination control

 Risk assessment

-A risk assessment must be carried out of all items within scope, to determine how often the condition-based checks must be carried out.
+A risk assessment must carried out of all glass, ceramic and brittle materials to determine how often the condition-based checks on each item must be carried out.

 - Likelihood of the breakage.